 - 1. Exhibit conduct exemplary of a member of the agency, within the policies and expectations of that agency; - 2.
 Exhibit professional and personable conduct at all times with staff and clientele; - 3.
 Strive towards higher levels of personal and professional growth and fulfillment; - 4.
 Keep in close contact with the agency supervisor for decisions and actions relating to agency operations - 5.
 Complete the Student Log daily for the first 3 weeks and weekly for the remainder of the weeks.
 Log sheets are found in the manual but students should use the electronic form found on Canvas to submit the log electronically.
 Only in unusual circumstances are handwritten copies permitted to be received by snail mail.
 This should be worked out with the instructor. - 6a.
-Rec/Sport MGMT., C&WW, & Hospitality Management students complete a minor project for the agency.
-This project might be an in-service training program, a special event, development of a brochure or marketing piece (more than just a flier for a program; a permanent piece), an evaluation of a program or other activity that will help you develop skill or knowledge and be of benefit to the internship provider. - 6b.
 T.R. students complete a case study.
 A case study is a written assignment to help you demonstrate a thorough understanding of the therapeutic recreation process, which involves assessing individual needs, planning an intervention using recreation activity, implementing the intervention strategies and evaluating the outcomes of the plan.
-The case study will take the form of a written report with the following elements: 1) Description of and biographical sketch of the client/patient who is the subject of the case study (including diagnosis and description of disability); 2) Formal assessment of needs or problems to be addressed; 3) Intervention strategies or modalities to be employed; 4) Specific measurable goals or outcomes to be achieved; 5) Discussion of how the intervention was implemented; 6) Evaluation of the intended outcomes; 7) progress notes (if allowed to share); 8)discharge notes (if applicable)

-- 7. Select a major project (with guidance from the agency supervisor) for which total responsibility is assumed.
+The case study will take the form of a written report with the following elements: 1) Description of and biographical sketch of the client/patient who is the subject of the case study (including diagnosis and description of disability); 2) Formal assessment of needs or problems to be addressed; 3) Intervention strategies or modalities to be employed; 4) Specific measurable goals or outcomes to be achieved; 5) Discussion of how the intervention was implemented; 6) Evaluation of the intended outcomes; 7) progress notes (if allowed to share); 8) discharge notes (if applicable) - 7.
+Select a major project (with guidance from the agency supervisor) for which total responsibility is assumed.
 The project provides the student with an opportunity to demonstrate problem-solving and communication skills, and provides the agency with a usable finished product.
 Examples of projects might include: developing a sensory nature trail, designing an agency policy manual, evaluating a leisure program, developing a resource file or website, etc. A one-time party or event usually DOES NOT fulfill this requirement.
-(See course syllabus) - 8.
-Obtain an evaluation of your own performance (see Appendix G and G.1) at mid-term and final points and discuss it at the time of your evaluation with the agency supervisor. - 9.
+(See course syllabus)

+- 8. Obtain an evaluation of your own performance (see Appendix G and G.1) at mid-term and final points and discuss it at the time of your evaluation with the agency supervisor. - 9.
 Keep a personal journal to help compile information for the written internship placement paper.
 Throughout the internship experience, collect required materials concerning goals of the agency, structure, facilities, etc. as required for the final paper (See Appendix D), and include in the agency manual. - 10.
 Keep a log sheet of weekly hours.
 The log sheet must be turned in with the final notebook.
 The supervisor must sign/initial each week.
-The log sheet is found in the internship manual.
+The log sheet is found at the back of the internship manual within the NCTRC Student Internship Guide.